akaihola/darglint2/README.md

 [@terrencepreilly](https://github.com/terrencepreilly), and I'm maintaining it and accepting bugfixes.

+**Important:** `darglint2` is very slow compared to alternatives due to its parser design.
+`darglint2` is only intended as a low-effort replacement for `darglint` for those old `darglint` users who need bugfixes and critical features but don't want to spend the trouble of migrating to a better alternative.
+See e.g. [this discussion](https://github.com/jsh9/pydoclint/discussions/9) for details.

 For the 1.8.1 version of `darglint`, [@terrencepreilly](https://github.com/terrencepreilly) added a [Project Status](https://github.com/terrencepreilly/darglint/blob/master/README.md#project-status) section in the `README` in October 2021: